Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Comparisons

+The Linear Model consistently estimates more extreme election day error than the Random Walk Model across both kinds of elections.
+Both models indicate that polls overestimated Secretary Clinton and President Biden's support in 2016 and 2020 (negative errors) but the Linear Model's estimates are larger in magnitude.
+A similar pattern holds for contests with positive errors when polls overstate the Republican's support: the Linear Model estimates larger errors than our Random Walk model.
+This is directly attributable to the model assumptions. \textit{Any} non-linear change in preferences in the three weeks before the election must be directional polling error in the Linear Model by assumption, whereas our more flexible approach avoids that mistake.

-Next, because the Static Model is essentially a special case of the Linear Model ($\beta_r = 0$) and of the RW Model ($\gamma_r = 0$), we focus our comparison on the Linear and RW Models.
-Figure \ref{fig:m2_m3_comp} plots the election day error and excess polling variability for all states with points colored by the election year for the Linear Model (using $T=20$) and the RW Model (using $T=50$).
-The Linear Model's $T$ was chosen to match the implementation in \cite{ShiraniMehr2018biasvariance}, while using different values of $T$ for the RW Model does not change the results.
-Both models estimate large, negative errors in 2016 and 2020, indicating overstatement of Democratic support in polls, with the RW Model estimating slightly larger over estimates.
-The Linear Model estimates much larger $\tau_r$ terms, indicating that a poll large enough to ignore the binomial variability would have a margin of error about 2 to 3 times larger than the margin of error estimated by the RW Model.
-Without much flexibility for measuring how preferences evolve, the Linear Model attributes violations of the linearity assumption to merely large variability.
+The Linear Model also estimates much larger $\tau_r$ terms, especially in Presidential elections where the unity line cannot even be shown on the plot.
+The Linear Model indicates that a Presidential poll large enough to ignore binomial sampling variability should still report a margin of error about 2 to 3 times larger than the margin of error estimated by the RW Model.
+In Senatorial elections, both models estimate much larger excess margin of errors than in Presidential elections.
+The Linear estimates are almost universally larger but the difference is not as extreme.
+Without much flexibility for measuring how preferences evolve, the Linear Model attributes violations of the linearity assumption to excess polling variability.
 By allowing for any kind of temporal evolution in preferences, our RW Model estimates notably smaller variance terms.

-As a final highlight, across every election, we calculate the range of point estimates (posterior mean) across poll inclusion windows.
-Figure~\ref{fig:error_ranges} shows the results.
-Our model, in blue, provides remarkably stable estimates.
-The range of point estimates, especially in 2004 and 2008, is narrower and usually a subset of the Linear Model's range.
-This indicates that not only is our model more stable across varying windows, but also it is providing similar and more precise information.